Salomegit/Salomegit/README.md

 - 👋 Hi, I’m @Salomegit
 - 👀 I’m interested in python
 - 🌱 I’m currently learning django framework in python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any web based project in python/django
 - 📫 How to reach me Twitter @seilomegithinji

 <!---